 Compare the following hourly rates:

-Fixed price vs. time and materials
+Fixed price vs time and materials

 Time and materials

-Define who is your team.
+Define who will be on your team

 - Business analyst